Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: The MF--QR--X model

 \subsection{Model specification and properties}

-In order to take benefit of the information coming from variable(s) observed at different frequency we introduce a low--frequency component in model (\ref{eq:lin_arch}).
-This low--frequency term represents a one--sided filter of $K$ lagged realizations of a given variable $MV_t$ (usually a macroeconomic variable), through a weighting function $\delta(\omega)$, where $\omega=(\omega_1, \omega_2)$.
-The resulting MF--Q--ARCH model becomes:
+In order to take advantage of the information coming from variable(s) observed at different frequency we introduce a low--frequency component in model (\ref{eq:lin_arch}).
+This low--frequency term represents a one--sided filter of $K$ lagged realizations of a given variable $MV_t$ (any low--frequency variable), through a weighting function $\delta(\omega)$, where $\omega=(\omega_1, \omega_2)$.
+Our resulting Mixed--Frequency Quantile Regression (MF--QR) model becomes:

-where the parameter $\theta$ represents the impact of the weighted summation of the $K$ past realizations of $MV_t$, observed at each period $t$, that is: $WS_{t-1}= \sum_{k=1}^K \delta_k(\omega)MV_{t-k}$.
-The importance of each lagged realization of $MV_t$ depends on $\delta(\omega)$, which can be a Beta or Exponential Almon lag function (see, for instance, \cite{Ghysels:Qian:2019}).
-In this work, we use the Beta function, that is:
+where the parameter $\theta$ represents the impact of the weighted summation of the $K$ past realizations of $MV_t$, observed at each period $t$, that is, $WS_{t-1}= \sum_{k=1}^K \delta_k(\omega)MV_{t-k}$.
+The importance of each lagged realization of $MV_t$ depends on $\delta(\omega)$, which can be assumed as a Beta or Exponential Almon lag function \citep[see, for instance,][]{Ghysels:Qian:2019}.
+Here we use the former function, that is:

-This flexible function is able to accommodate for various weighting schemes, but, since we want the most recent observations to have a larger weight than past ones, here we set $\omega_1=1$ and $\omega_2 \geq 1$, as it is common in literature.

-In order to include the realized volatility term in the model as an explanatory variable able to contribute to the VaR dynamics, we add the additional exogenous variable $X_{i,t}$, acting as an \virg{--X} specification, largely used in literature.
-The extended Quantile ARCH MIDAS model with the \virg{--X} term, labelled MF--Q--ARCH--X, becomes: